Dal Yellow (Hommade) (1 Serving) and Aloo Gobi (1 Cup)

 Portion Control

-Reduce the portion size of the Aloo Gobi and Dal Yellow to manage the carbohydrate intake, which can help in minimizing glucose spikes.
+Reduce the portion size of Aloo Gobi and Dal Yellow to minimize the overall carbohydrate intake, which can help in managing glucose levels.

-Add a source of lean protein such as grilled chicken, tofu, or tempeh to your meal.
-This can help slow down the absorption of carbohydrates and stabilize blood sugar levels.
+Include a source of lean protein such as grilled chicken, tofu, or a boiled egg with your meal to slow down carbohydrate absorption.

-Include healthy fats like avocado slices or a handful of nuts such as almonds or walnuts.
-These can help slow digestion and reduce glucose spikes.
+Include healthy fats like avocado or a handful of nuts (such as almonds or walnuts) in your meal to help slow digestion and glucose absorption.

-Drink plenty of water throughout your meal.
-Staying hydrated can assist in stabilizing blood sugar levels.
+Drink plenty of water before and during your meal, as this can help regulate your blood sugar levels.

 Physical Activity